stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 To disable an account, you must:

 1. Get the account instance from the client with the account href.
-2. Set the account instance status to disabled.
+2. Set the account instance status to `disabled`.
-3. Call the save method on the account instance.
+3. Call the `save` method on the account instance.

 **Code:**